 Stability at Speed

 Every ski we tested is enjoyable in powder snow.
-Yes, even the skinny and short Atomic Backland UL 78 provided us with enjoyable powder turns; this is testament both to the quality of modern skis and to the ease and fun of powder skiing.
+Yes, even the skinny and short skimo specialists provided us with enjoyable powder turns; this is a testament both to the quality of modern skis and to the ease and fun of powder skiing.
 You can't go wrong in perfect powder snow.
 Of course, some skis will suit different styles better, and some will just be more fun.
-The Best Buy Blizzard Zero G 95 is a little narrower and quite a bit stiffer than the Kastle.
-However, underfoot in powder snow, they perform pretty similarly; both are most at home (at least in the tested shorter lengths) in shorter powder turns.
-The Volkl VTA 98 is the most versatile powder ski we assessed.
-It is equally adept at bouncy and tight turns as it is opening up like a ski movie star would.
-The big gun, Top Pick Black Crows Corvus Freebird is definitely a long-radius powder carver.

 Tough snow separates the wheat from the chaff.
 All skis improve, but some take big leaps ahead.
 The Kastle nearly tops the heap this year.